adorcy/3420ISQAAssignment1/USE CASES.md

     Manager
 ###Goal in Context:
-    The manager is able to determine license and vulnerability information from provided project information
+    The manager is able to determine license and vulnerability information from provided software information
 ###Stakeholders:
-    Manager: To receive clear and relevant project information
+    Manager: To receive clear and relevant information
     Developer: To provide the relevant file/package level information
 ###Preconditions:
-    Relevant file/package information is in the OSS component database Proper project information has been provided
+    Relevant software information is in the OSS component database
 ###Main Success Scenario:
     Manager receives accurate license and vulnerability
-    information for the requested project packages
+    information for the software packages
 ###Failed End Conditions:
-    Manager receives inaccurate or invalid license and vulnerability information for the requested project packages
+    Manager receives inaccurate or invalid license and vulnerability information for the software packages
 ###Trigger:
-    Manager uploads or identifies project information to which license and vulnerability information is provided
+    Manager identifies software to which license and vulnerability information is provided